Lexapro vs Zoloft

 The differences are real but narrow.
 Sertraline carries more FDA-approved uses, and escitalopram has one effect on heart rhythm that sertraline does not.
 The table below sums up the core points, with more detail underneath.

 On side effects, sertraline is more associated with diarrhea and loose stools, while escitalopram is often regarded as slightly better tolerated overall, with fewer stomach effects for many people.
-The difference is a tendency, not a rule, and many people do well on either.
+The difference is a tendency, not a rule.
+Plenty of people take sertraline with no stomach trouble at all, and taking the dose with food often helps with nausea.
+Still, if someone has a sensitive gut, or a condition like irritable bowel, that tendency can tip a first choice toward escitalopram.

 The clearest medical difference is heart rhythm.
-Escitalopram has a dose-related effect on the QT interval, a measure of heart rhythm.
-Because of that, its maximum dose is lower for adults over 65 and for people with significant liver problems.
+Escitalopram has a dose-related effect on the QT interval, which is a measure of the heart's electrical timing.
+Because of that, its maximum dose is lower for adults over 65 and for people with significant liver problems, where 10 mg a day is the usual ceiling rather than 20.
 Sertraline has a low risk of QT effects.
-That can matter for people with certain heart conditions, or for people who take other medicines that affect heart rhythm.
+For most healthy adults this difference is not something they will ever notice.
+It becomes relevant for a person with certain heart conditions, a known long QT, or someone already taking other medicines that affect heart rhythm.
+In those situations a clinician may lean toward sertraline.

 Both medications are relatively clean on drug interactions, and escitalopram in particular has few.
-Their dosing differs in shape rather than difficulty: escitalopram has a simple range, commonly 10 to 20 mg a day, while sertraline has a wider range, commonly 50 to 200 mg a day.
+Their dosing differs in shape rather than difficulty.
+Escitalopram has a simple range, commonly 10 to 20 mg a day, with only one usual step up.
+Sertraline has a wider range, commonly 50 to 200 mg a day, which gives a prescriber more room to fine-tune but also means more potential dose adjustments along the way.
+Neither approach is better.
+Some people like the simplicity of escitalopram, and some benefit from sertraline's wider range.

 Side effects compared

 The main difference in this area is the one noted above.
 Sertraline causes loose stools and diarrhea somewhat more often, while escitalopram tends to be a little gentler on the stomach for many people.
+People taking either drug for anxiety sometimes feel briefly more jittery or wired in the first week or two, which is one reason prescribers often start low.
 If a side effect is severe, or it is not improving after a few weeks, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects